Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

-By assumption (A), if $(Z,D)$ is a log canonical pair with $K_Z+D$ big and nef, there is a canonical model $(Z^c,D^c)$ of $(Z,D)$, and by construction $\vol(Z,D) = \vol(Z^c,D^c)$.
+For a log canonical pair of general type $(Z,D)$, the canonical model $(Z^c,D^c)$ is such that $\vol(Z,D) = \vol(Z^c,D^c)$.
 In particular, it follows from (2) that the irreducible components of $(Y^n,D_Y^n+\Delta_Y^n)$ admit a canonical model, and the volumes of these models are contained in $\cS$ as well.
-From \cite{HMX}, there is an $M>0$ such that every stable pair with coefficients in $I$, dimension $n$, and volume in the finite set $\sS$ has Cartier index less than $M$.
+From \cite{HMX}*{Theorem 1.1}, there is an $M>0$ such that every stable pair with coefficients in $I$, dimension $n$, and volume in the finite set $\sS$ has Cartier index less than $M$.
 Since we can check ampleness after passing to the normalization, and the Cartier indexes of each irreducible component of the normalization are bounded, the thesis follows from Lemma \ref{lemma_bound_epsilon_lc_case}. \end{proof}

 \begin{Lemma} Let $(Y,D_Y)$ be a stable pair.
-Then, there exists a $p$-stable pair $(X;D)$ having $(Y,D_Y)$ as ample model. \end{Lemma} Observe in particular that from Lemma \ref{ample model p-pair}, $X$ is normal if and only if $Y$ is normal.
+Then, there exists a $\bQ$-stable pair $(X;D)$ having $(Y,D_Y)$ as canonical model. \end{Lemma} Observe in particular that from Lemma \ref{ample model p-pair}, the morphism $\pi \colon X\to Y$ induces an isomorphism at the generic point of the codimension one singular locus of $X$ and $Y$, as those are points not contained in $D$, and $\pi$ is an isomorphism away from the exceptional locus.
+So $X$ is normal if and only if its codimension one singular locus is empty and if and only if the one of $Y$ is empty.